 The CEO is to ensure that the information about electors that is recorded from enrolment eligibility claims is maintained in an up to date and accurate form.

 4.35.
-Decision that eligibility to enrol under section 4.30 has ended
+Decision that eligibility to enrol under s.
+4.30 has ended

 (1) The CEO may decide that a person is no longer eligible under section 4.30 to be enrolled to vote at elections for a district or ward if —

-(a) the person has given the CEO written notice that the person is no longer eligible to be so enrolled;
+(a) the person has given the CEO written notice that the person is no longer eligible to be so enrolled; or

 (b) the CEO is satisfied that the person is dead; or